vishvAsa/notes/history/paganology/Aryan/satem/indo-iranian/indo-aryan/meta-invasion/Arya-invasion.md

     - " the study of the ethnogenesis of the Indians suggests that the main Indo-Aryan contribution came from the invasion of a population close to the Yamnaya of the early steppe Bronze age rather than the Sinthasta or its successors Andronovo culture which descended from the Yamnaya.
 This is also more consistent with the estimates for the dates of expansion of the “Indian” branch of the R1a1 Y-haplogroup which is associated with the invasion of India by the ārya-s." \[[MT](https://manasataramgini.wordpress.com/2017/08/06/a-note-on-the-cow-the-horse-and-the-chariot-in-the-%E1%B9%9Bgveda/)\]

 ## Early Arya society
+### Painted Grey Ware culture
+- Painted Grey Ware culture (PGW) is an Iron Age Indian culture of the western Gangetic plain and the Ghaggar-Hakra valley in the Indian subcontinent -  1500 to 700 BCE.
+- cultivated rice, wheat, millet and barley, and domesticated cattle, sheep, pigs, and horses
+- PGW pottery shows a remarkable degree of standardization
+- There are a few stamp seals with geometric designs but no inscription, contrasting with both the prior Harappan seals and the subsequent Brahmi-inscribed seals

+### Cemetery H culture
+- 1900 BC until about 1300 BC, Punjab
+- cremation of human remains
+  - The bones were stored in painted pottery burial urns.
+  - completely different from the Indus civilization where bodies were buried in wooden coffins.

+### Gandhara grave culture
+- Aka Swat culture.
+- 1400 BCE and lasted until 800 BCE
+- Shows IA admixture

 ### varNa formation
 Late Rg vedic hymns and the other veda-s show distinct varNa-s.